UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Experimental Setup

 \subsection{Datasets}

-We evaluate on five benchmarks spanning general NLP and clinical domains commonly used in prior calibration and robustness studies.
+We evaluate on five benchmarks spanning general-domain NLP and clinical-language settings that are commonly used in prior calibration and robustness studies.
 All experiments focus exclusively on encoder-based pretrained transformer classifiers (BERT-family backbones), rather than decoder-only language models.
-General NLP datasets include SQuAD~2.0 \cite{rajpurkar2018know} (QA with unanswerable questions), MNLI \cite{williams2018broad} (natural language inference with matched/mismatched splits for distribution shift analysis), and SST-2 \cite{socher-etal-2013-recursive} (binary sentiment classification).
-Clinical benchmarks include MedQA \cite{jin2021disease} and PubMedQA \cite{jin2019pubmedqa}, which are used to assess domain transfer rather than clinical validity.
+The general-domain datasets include SQuAD~2.0 \cite{rajpurkar2018know}, a question-answering benchmark with unanswerable questions; MNLI \cite{williams2018broad}, a natural language inference benchmark with matched and mismatched splits that support distribution-shift analysis; and SST-2 \cite{socher-etal-2013-recursive}, a binary sentiment classification benchmark.
+The clinical-domain benchmarks include MedQA \cite{jin2021disease} and PubMedQA \cite{jin2019pubmedqa}, which we use to assess domain transfer rather than clinical validity.